Edmund Rice Homestead at East Sudbury

 Other Relevant DNA Projects

 There are many other geographic-based mtDNA studies, some of which may be relevant for the ancestors of early Sudbury colonists, and others which may be relevant for their descendants.
-In addition, there is a global, public database of user-contributed test results, known as Mitosearch, which contains test results uploaded by members of our project, among others.
-This database can be searched for near-matches.
+In addition, there was a global, public database of user-contributed test results, known as Mitosearch, which was operated by FTDNA and contained test results uploaded by members of our project, among others.
+This database no longer works properly and is expected to be taken down in the near future.

 A third relevant database is that of the Genographic Project conducted under the auspices of the National Geographic Society.
 This project is not a genealogical one, but is aimed at population studies, such as tracing the paths of human migration over tens of thousands of years.
 The main thrust of this project is the analysis of isolated indigenous populations around the world, but another component is a study open to the public.
 Participants in this public study are given their choice of the FTDNA 12-marker Y-DNA test (males only) or the FTDNA mtDNA HVR1 test.
 In either case, the measured haplotype is used as a predictor of the participant's ancestors' migration routes.
 After these initial results are returned, the participants are routinely invited to follow up with the genealogical aspects of DNA testing by joining a genealogical project at FTDNA, and we hope that some of the participants will have lineages back to Sudbury and will join our project.
 (Note: the link to the Genographic Project may not work for some web browsers.)